 If you travel frequently and find that your legs and ankles tend to swell while sitting, compression socks can help.
 For shopping made easy, we’ve rounded up some of our favorite styles on the market.
-Our list includes options offered in a range of compression levels to promote healthy circulation: 15-20 mg for minor swelling and varicose veins, often the ideal level for travel, and 20-30 mg of medical-grade compression for moderate to severe swelling.
-While medical-grade options are typically prescribed by a doctor, you can also opt for an over-the-counter option if you’re aware of your needs.
+Our list includes options offered in a range of compression levels to promote healthy circulation: 15 to 20 mg for minor swelling and varicose veins and 20 to 30 mg of compression for moderate to severe swelling.
+While the latter options are typically prescribed by a doctor, you can also opt for an over-the-counter option if you’re aware of your needs.
 Since a good pair should fit snuggly without feeling constricting, all our top picks are made of flexible fabrics that are also moisture-wicking.
 And as an added bonus, they come in a range of solid colors to bold patterns.

 1. Physix Gear Sport Compression Socks

-Pros: These 20-30 mmHg compression socks are durable and shock absorbing to keep you going through a long day of travel.
-Made from breathable fabric, they include smooth stay-put bands to keep them from slipping down while you're running to catch your next flight.
+Pros: These 20-30 mmHg compression socks absorb shock to reduce fatigue.
+Made from breathable fabric, they include smooth stay-put bands to prevent them from falling down.

 2. Crucial Compression Socks